 - 3 tablespoons melted coconut oil or butter

-- 3 tablespoons pure maple syrup or honey
+- 3 tablespoons maple syrup or honey

 - Optional: 1/4 cup shredded coconut or coconut flakes

 - Preheat oven to 350 degrees.
 Wash sweet potatoes and poke a couple of holes in them with a fork.